rjy7wb/CheckerBoard-Retrospective/Checkerboard.md

 ### How well does your solution match the posted solution?
 What is different?
 when selecting board dimensions, I repeated code, instead of using a simple if/else or switch statement.
 ### How could you improve going foward?
 What don't you still understand that was required for the challenge?
-I beleieve overall I understand MVC and why its important, I do believe I need more exposure to it to master it.
+I believe overall I understand MVC and why its important, I do believe I need more exposure to it to master it.